-If you’re looking for a level that can do it all and don’t mind spending quite a bit more on one of the best brands in the business, the Bosch GLL3-330CG is the way to go.
+If you’re looking for a multi-purpose leveler and don’t mind spending quite a bit more on one of the best brands in the business, this Bosch device is the way to go.
 This self-leveling model has a standard horizontal plane laser, horizontal 360-degree plane laser, and vertical 360-degree plane laser.
 The green laser is visible at ranges up to a 330-foot diameter.

 If you’re looking for a laser level for painting projects, hanging cabinets, and lining up picture frames, this model is capable.
 The red laser is visible up to 65 feet, which is plenty for nearly any indoor project.
 You should be aware that the included tripod is a little finicky, making it difficult to set up quickly or adjust easily.